BRINK PROPERTY MANAGEMENT

 Recent roof replacement

-Plans are being made to re-landscape the entry and walk way
+Plans are being made to update walk way, intercom, and parking area

 There are no special assessments planned